glycerine/uart/README.md

 beginning), my take-home summary here is that I don't think the prefix compression feature of ART should be a big deciding factor.
-The 2x memory use must be weighed against the convenience and performance gained.
+The 2x - 3x memory use must be weighed against the convenience and performance gained.

 ART trees are about 2-5x as fast as the red-black tree used in my measurements (depending on the read/write mix), so in a sense this is a straight time-for-space
-trade-off: twice as fast for twice the memory use.
+trade-off: 2/3x as fast, for 2/3x the memory use versus the red-black tree.
+However the in-memory btree does so much better than the red-black tree; it is the real competition to ART if deletions are rare.
+See the remarks above.

 A note about reading keys sequentially, the "full-table" scan case: